 The organisms most commonly isolated from pressure ulcers are as follows:

 Group D streptococci

-Patients with bacteremia are more likely to have Bacteroides species in their pressure ulcers.
+Patients with bacteremia are more likely to have Bacteroides species in their pressure injuries.
 These wounds need not be cultured routinely unless systemic signs of infection are present (eg, malodorous drainage, leukocytosis, fever, hypotension, increased heart rate, changes in mental status).

 Clinical alertness is vital because the signs commonly associated with impeding or fulminating infection are frequently absent in elderly or immunocompromised patients.
-In geriatric patients with pressure ulcers, bacteremia is reported to occur at a rate of 3.5 per 10,000 hospital discharges.
+In geriatric patients with pressure injuries, bacteremia is reported to occur at a rate of 3.5 per 10,000 hospital discharges.

 In view of the high mortality in this population (nearly 50%), it is important that antibiotic treatment of wound infection or secondary bacteremia provide the appropriate spectrum of coverage specific to the offending organisms.
 Because indiscriminate use of antibiotics leads to resistant organisms and because the specific drugs of choice and antimicrobial agents change rapidly, management of these complex problems may be facilitated by consulting an infectious disease specialist.

 Sepsis also can occur secondary to osteomyelitis, which has been reported to occur in 26% of nonhealing ulcers.
 A prospective study demonstrated that osteomyelitis was associated with nonhealing grade 4 pressure injuries in 86% of the study population.
 [60, 61] This study utilized three-phase technetium methyl diphosphate radionuclide flow to detect early osteomyelitis.